Sigmmma/c20/src/content/contributing/readme.md

   * Lines

 # Marking a page as a "stub" adds an alert to its header that it's a work in
-# progress and also prevents the page from being added to the sitemap (used by
+# progress and also prevents the page from being added to search and the sitemap
-# search bots).
+# (used by search bots).
 Once a page has reached a useful state, remove this flag.
 stub: true

 # Please credit anyone who helped create this page or was a source for its